jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/functions/redundancy.md

 Possible Answers:

 1. It makes it easier to modify the code that is repeated if it's all going to be modified the same way.
 At this point, though, it might also a bit harder if only one is going to change, then you would either need to use a parameter (not available in blocks) or a global variable to make the code behave differently for different calls; either way can be a reasonable response.
 2. Trivial methods to catch minor redundancy can make you have to go back and forth to find out how a method works unnecessarily.
-If the sections of the code need to change in different ways, then it might be a hastle to deal with it as functions.
+If the sections of the code need to change in different ways, then it might be difficult to deal with it as functions.

 ### ~